 Sister City student exchange program

-Dubbo has formal Sister City relationships with two international cities and two Australian cities:
+Dubbo has active Sister City relationships with two international cities and two Australian cities:

 Sister City relations bring excellent mutual benefits in the areas of trade, tourism and cultural exchange.